helgoboss/helgobox/doc/user-guide.md

 - **Auto-load preset:** If you switch this to *Depending on focused FX*, ReaLearn will start to observe which FX window is currently focused.
 Whenever the focus changes, it will check if you have linked a compartment preset to it and will automatically load it.
-Whenever a non-linked FX gets focus, the mapping list is cleared so that no mapping is active anymore.
+Whenever a non-linked FX gets focus or the linked FX is closed, the mapping list is cleared so that no mapping is active anymore.
 Of course this makes sense only if you actually have linked some presets.
 Read on!

 The header context menu (accessible via right-click on Windows and Linux, control-click on macOS) for the main mapping compartment contains the missing piece of the puzzle: